 Dstone

-The materials we are going to describe are suitable for interior courtyards (integrated into the structure of the building) or completely outside:
+The flooring materials described below are suitable for interior patios (integrated within the structure of the building) as well as fully outdoor spaces:

-Porcelain stoneware outdoor tiles are a long-term guarantee.
-These tiles are made to withstand outdoor conditions thanks to a production process that makes them even more durable.
-In addition to their technical qualities, they are able to reproduce a wide variety of designs, with which we can personalise our courtyard to our taste.
+Outdoor porcelain stoneware tiles are a long-term guarantee.
+These surfaces are manufactured to withstand outdoor conditions thanks to a production process that makes them especially durable.
+In addition to their technical qualities, they can reproduce a wide variety of designs, allowing the space to be customized according to the desired style.

 Carpet